/usr/sbin/ufsrestore i | r | R | t | x [abcdfhlmostvyLT] [archive_file] [factor] [dumpfile] [n] [label] [timeout] [filename]...

 Extract by inode numbers rather than by filename to avoid regenerating complete pathnames.
 Regardless of where the files are located in the dump hierarchy, they are restored into the current directory and renamed with their inode number.
 This is useful if only a few files are being extracted.

 Offline.
-Take the drive off-line when the restore is complete or the end-of-media is reached and rewind the tape, or eject the diskette.
+Take the drive off-line when the restore is complete or the end-of-media is reached and rewind the tape.
 In the case of some autoloading 8mm drives, the tape is removed from the drive automatically.

 Skip to the nth file when there are multiple dump files on the same tape.
 For example, the command: